-When we did a three week tour of Spain in September 2013 to research where we might live when we moved to Spain we stayed for a week in a Yurt in Tarifa.
+During our three week pre-move research tour of Spain in September 2013 we stayed for a week in a Yurt in Tarifa.
 We had a wonderful experience and dreamed of one day having a Yurt of our own - it took 9 years but today we completed the build of that Yurt.
 We have a lovely plot, ´The Honey Glade´ near El Perelló and have worked with a Yurt builder near Granada to supply the Yurt.
 In addition to us enjoying this great space we also have the option to rent the space out and also have a space to live really far from all in case of need.

 The 3rd photo above shows the location of the yurt and the photos below show the base build using blocks, wooden joists and wooden floor planks.
 No cement used to end up with a beautiful wooden floor to put the Yurt onto.

 July and August 2022 was a very hot summer averaging 35C.
 No rain meant easy site management in one respect but the heat needed to be managed and early starts and working to midday only was possible.
 Then in early August we were told the Yurt would be arriving early.... not something we are used to but a happy surprise as this would mean we would miss too much rain and wind when doing the final build.
 In the end the Yurt arrived 10th September and the base was not complete and then the 1st rain came for 2 months, so the final two weeks had some time pressure and safe storage of a lot of materials to manage.

 15 days after the arrival of the Yurt we started the build.
 The weather was just 15C to 25C and a light breeze so 9 hours building the Yurt was at least manageable as far as the weather.
 A huge thanks to Stephanie, Geode, Marc, Kristin and Federico who helped unload materials and build the Yurt who allowed Ethan, Frances, Joshua and I to complete the work without running out of energy.